50 Best Thanksgiving Recipes

 Make-Ahead Thanksgiving Main Dish Recipes

 Butter-Baked Salmon and Asparagus Recipe

-Have something on hand for any vegetarian dinner guests you may have this year with this recipe.
-Fitting for a busy holiday host, this recipe only takes 10 minutes to put together and another 15 minutes or so to bake, so prepare the fish a bit beforehand and then place into the oven when you're ready.
+Have something on hand for any pescatarian dinner guests you may have this year with this recipe.
+Fitting for a busy holiday host, this recipe only takes 10 minutes to put together and another 15 minutes or so to bake, so prepare the fish a bit beforehand and then place it in the oven when you're ready.

 Get our recipe for Keto Butter Baked Salmon and Asparagus.

 Gluten-Free Herb Roasted Turkey Breast

 What would Thanksgiving be without a deliciously dressed turkey?
 This turkey recipe option is particularly special because it not only is free of gluten, but it is low-sodium and nitrate-free as well.
 Be sure to cook ahead and heat it up just before dinner if you really want to be time-efficient!